barchart/alerting-service-public/docs/content/appendices/push_notification_setup.md

 #### Apple (iOS)

 Push notifications from the Barchart Alerting Service are delivered via Apple Notification Service (APNs).
-Apple validates each notification using JSON Web Tokens.
+Apple validates each notification using a JSON Web Token.
 To generate a token, we require:

 * Your APNs token signing key — in the form of a ```.p8``` file.
 * Your ten character identifier for the aforementioned the signing key.
 * Your ten character identifier for your Apple Developer Team.

-Refer to this article from Apple for more details:
+This article explains how to get the required information:

 * [Establishing a Token-Based Connection to APNs](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_token-based_connection_to_apns)